LDZuckerman/DKISTSegmentation/README.md

 ## Warning messages

-When running the above on IBIS data, you may see several warning messages about 'dubious year' from the sunpy ERFA function.
+When running the above on IBIS data, you may see a warning messages about 'dubious year' from the sunpy ERFA function.
-*These can be safely ignored.* Sunpy absolutely requires that a header be present in all sunpy.Map objects.
+*This can be safely ignored.* Sunpy absolutely requires that a header be present in all sunpy.Map objects.
 Becuase .sav files do not contain header information, when the input file is in the .sav format we create as generic a header as possible given the strict requirements imposed by sunpy on header field types and formats.
 No empty or None fields are permitted by sunpy.Map creation function.
 The warning messages simply note that the placeholder date in the header is not a true data value.
+Currently, these warning messages are suppressed and the user should only see one line containing a reminder that .sav files have no header, and thus a placeholder header has been generated.

-You may also see a UserWarning from matplotlib stating that no contour levels were found within the data range. *This can also be safely ignored.*
+You may also see a UserWarning from matplotlib stating that no contour levels were found within the data range. *This can also be safely ignored.* Currently, these warning messages are suppressed for clarity of output.

 ## Thresholding methods